Trellis makes it easy for Canadians to do good

-We sat down with Justin Goodhew, Founder and CEO of Trellis, to discover how the A person who produces or introduces new methods, ideas, or products.
-Skills Initiative impacted his company and what’s on the horizon.
+We sat down with Justin Goodhew, Founder and CEO of Trellis, to discover how the Innovator Skills Initiative impacted his company and what’s on the horizon.

 Q: What do you do and why are you passionate about it?

 Justin: We make it easy for charities and champions to work together and fundraise.
 Trellis is an event and campaign management platform specifically designed for charities and third-party champions (both individuals and businesses) to fundraise more efficiently for the causes they care about.
 The platform allows corporate champions to easily select a cause or community partner, create a beautiful looking event or fundraising campaign and start promoting within their community.
 Trellis streamlines many administrative tasks, increases transparency among donors and organizations, and markets and provides increased awareness for charities, which increases donations and impact.

 Trellis’ mission is to increase the collective impact within our communities.
 We believe that when equipped with the right tools, people can be profound forces for change.
-We are passionate about empowering businesses, individuals, charities and non-profits with straightforward impact-focused Science or knowledge put into practical use to solve problems or invent useful tools. to strengthen events and community initiatives.
+We are passionate about empowering businesses, individuals, charities and non-profits with straightforward impact-focused technology to strengthen events and community initiatives.
 Through our platform, we want to change the face of charity fundraising, increase impact made, and simplify the process, allowing charities to get back to what they do best.

 Q: What made you decide that the Innovator Skills Initiative was the right fit for you?

 Justin: I am a UBC grad, I know the value of a degree and wanted to find people like me that were wanting to prove themselves and work hard.
 In a startup there is always a lot to do so finding students to help us was all about finding students that were excited to learn and passionate about their craft.
 The ISI grant was a great way to de-risk the hire, as students have limited experience.